Issue View | Council II | 2018 Biennial Meeting

 Recommended Solution: The Conference recommends...

-that a letter be sent to the FDA requesting that Subparagraph 2-102.11(C)(9) of the most current edition of Food Code be amended as follows (new language is underlined):
+that a letter be sent to the FDA requesting that the most current edition of the Food Code be amended as follows (language to be added is in underline format):